Family reunification is at the heart of U.S. immigration law.

 Once approved, the family member will receive their Green Card (Permanent Resident Card), allowing them to live and work in the U.S. as a lawful permanent resident.

-At Immigration Spurgin, we are deeply committed to helping families navigate the often complex and emotionally charged process of family-based immigration.
+At Immigration Spurgin PLLC, we are deeply committed to helping families navigate the often complex and emotionally charged process of family-based immigration.
 Our experienced team, led by Stephen Spurgin, provides the following advantages to our clients: